About Us

 Overview

 Barnard College is a liberal arts college for women, affiliated with Columbia University and integrally related to New York City.
 Barnard has a long tradition of educating undergraduate women in the field of environmental science, including natural resources and conservation.
 As long ago as 1949, the college had a program in Environmental Conservation and Management.
-In 1984 the college formed a Department of Environmental Science, following the phase out of the Geology and Geography departments.
+In 1984, the college formed a Department of Environmental Science, following the phase out of the Geology and Geography departments.
 Peter Bower chaired the department until 1993, when Stephanie Pfirman, now at Arizona State, was hired as chair.
 Martin Stute joined the department in 1995, and Brian Mailloux in 2005 and they currently serve as Co-Chairs.

 Environmental Science faculty and staff are active researchers who have received support from the National Science Foundation, the Department of Energy, Heineman Foundation, the Keck Foundation, and other institutions.
 Martin Stute's research interests are in environmental physics and hydrology, Brian Mailloux's are in groundwater microbiology, Peter Bower's are in local environmental issues, Terryanne Maenza-Gmelch's are in forestry and ecology, Sedelia Rodriguez's in igneous petrology.
 Logan Brenner's research has focused on corals in respect to paleoclimatology.
 Elizabeth Cook is an urban ecosystem scientist with interdisciplinary expertise in ecology, cultural geography and sustainability sciences.
 Catherine's interests are in academic and arts administration joining the department in 2000 after serving as Assistant to the Dean of Studies for over 10 years.

 Science faculty at Barnard teach 4 courses per year.
-Class sizes in the Environmental Science Department are generally less than 25 and often less than 10 for upper level electives.
+Class sizes in the Environmental Science Department are generally less than 25 and often less than 10 for upper-level electives.
 Since 1995, the department has placed an emphasis on interactive, multi-media approaches to teaching.
 Professors are encouraged to integrate into their curricula discussions, team and small group projects, demonstrations, computer data analyses, web-based materials, and field trips.

 Student advising is an important part of faculty life at Barnard.
-The number of seniors graduating with a majors in environmental science has increased from 11 to 31 in the past eight years.
+The number of seniors graduating with a major in environmental science has increased from 11 to 31 in the past eight years.
 All Environmental Science majors are required to complete a senior thesis.
-The Senior Seminar is two semesters of in depth research, which typically includes field, laboratory, and/or data analysis components.
+The Senior Seminar is two semesters of in-depth research, which typically includes field, laboratory, and/or data analysis components.
 For most students, the thesis builds on a ten-week summer research experience supported by the Barnard Summer Research Institute or other sources.
 All senior theses are overseen and reviewed by a member of the department, although many students have research mentors from the greater Columbia or New York community and occasionally more remote regions.

 Mission